-To meet this goal, the State intends to conduct activities under the following strategies and will describe these activities in greater detail in the respective sections in the CMV Safety Program Objective and Commercial Vehicle Enforcement Activities parts. -Conduct driver and vehicle inspections - Conduct traffic enforcement activities - Conduct carrier investigations [CSA] - Conduct public education and awareness - Conduct effective data collection and reporting conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
-The crash incidents reports by the will be monitored for CMV involved crashes.
-These crash event counts will be compared to previous years' crash levels.
+To meet this goal, the State intends to conduct activities under the following strategies and will describe these activities in greater detail in the respective sections in the CMV Safety Program Objective and Commercial Vehicle Enforcement Activities parts. -Conduct driver and vehicle inspections - Conduct traffic enforcement activities - Conduct carrier investigations [CSA] - Conduct public education and awareness - Conduct effective data collection and reporting

-Performance Measurements and Monitoring: Describe all performance measures and how the State will
+Performance Measurements and Monitoring: Describe all performance measures and how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.